amora479/website/content/course/bju/content/cps230/programs/prog2.md

 ## Report

 Fill out the [standard program report template](/course/bju/content/cps230/downloads/report_template.docx) and submit it along with your assembly using Bitbucket.
-If you are not printing a physical copy, make sure to list in the report any help you received.
+If you are not printing a physical copy, make sure to list in the report any help you received as well as a statement that all work is your own.
 Help received from the professor does not need to be listed.

+If you are printing out your report, staple one of the department honesty sheets to the top listing the help received on the sheet.
+Turn this report in at the beginning of the class period after the due date.

 # Submission